pchmn/vite-react-ts-ghactions-template/README.md

 - Replace `base` config in `vite.config.ts` to match your repo name
 - Create `GIT_AUTHOR_NAME` and `GIT_AUTHOR_EMAIL` secrets in your repo (it will be the author of commits to `gh-pages` branch)
-- If your want to keep manual deployments, you need to create a [new environment with manual approve](https://devblogs.microsoft.com/devops/i-need-manual-approvers-for-github-actions-and-i-got-them-now/) in your repo, and then replace `environment` config in the `deploy` job in `.github/workflows/ci.yml`:
+- If you want to keep manual deployments, you need to create a [new environment with manual approve](https://devblogs.microsoft.com/devops/i-need-manual-approvers-for-github-actions-and-i-got-them-now/) in your repo, and then replace `environment` config in the `deploy` job in `.github/workflows/ci.yml`:
   - `environment.name` = name of the environment created in your repo
   - `environment.url` = link to your github pages